Effect of streaks on hypersonic boundary layer instability: Building streaky baseflows

 \subsection{Baseflows properties}

 Using the forcing procedure, three separate computations are carried out with increasing values of initial amplitude $A_0$.
 These three cases will be referred to as A1, A2 and A3, corresponding respectively to low- medium- and high-amplitude streaks in the homogeneous boundary layer.
-The baseflow associated with these cases will be noted $\bar{\pmb q}_S$.
-Whereas the baseflow associated with the undisturbed homogeneous boundary layer will be noted $\bar{\pmb q}_U$.
-Therefore, the non-linear steady streaks can be retrieved with $\pmb q'_S = \pmb{q}_S - \bar{\pmb q}_U$.
-The associated initial amplitude and final streak amplitude are given in Tab. \ref{tab:stk_asu}.
+The baseflow associated with these cases is denoted $\bar{\pmb q}_S$.
+Whereas the baseflow associated with the undisturbed homogeneous boundary layer is denoted $\bar{\pmb q}_U$.
+The non-linear steady streaks can be retrieved with $\pmb q'_S = \bar{\pmb{q}}_S - \bar{\pmb q}_U$.
+The associated initial amplitude and final streak amplitude are given in Tab.~\ref{tab:stk_asu}.
 To compute these streak amplitude $A_{s}$, we follow the definition of \citet{anderssonBreakdownBoundaryLayer2001} using the streak axial velocity $u'_{x,S}$.

-For the cases A1, A2 \& A3, the two-dimensional axial velocity profiles obtained are depicted in Fig. \ref{fig:stk-bf}.
-In each corresponding column, the streak amplitude growth is shown along three positions of the domain $x\in[44,196,349]$.
+For the cases A1, A2 \& A3, the two-dimensional axial velocity profiles obtained are depicted in Fig.~\ref{fig:stk-bf}.
+In each corresponding column, the streak amplitude growth is shown at three streamwise positions of the domain $x\in[44,196,349]$.
 The progressive boundary-layer distortion induced by the lift-up effect can be clearly seen with the low-speed streaks moving up and the high-speed streaks moving closer to the wall.